rootasjey/lumi/README.md

 # lumi

-Philips Hue web app to control lights and sensors
+Philips Hue web app to control lights and sensors.